 Actually, that’s not the total price I’ll pay in the end, as I must now wait until I have my passport back in my possession before booking my flight to the Middle East (this isn’t a must, but it’s definitely the safest decision).
 And since I plan to leave by the end of the month, I may not be able to use my Frequent Flyer miles for such a last-minute booking and the flight prices will most likely be much more expensive when I try to book a ticket only a few days in advance.

 So, what I’m trying to say is…RESEARCH!
-Whether you’re planning to travel to Brazil, China, Romania or even go on holidays to Majorca, two additional minutes of research can eliminate any potential last minute hassles and save you from spending a decent amount of extra money that you could have spent during the actual trip itself.
+Whether you’re planning to travel to Brazil, China or Romania or anywhere else in the world, two additional minutes of research can eliminate any potential last minute hassles and save you from spending a decent amount of extra money that you could have spent during the actual trip itself.
 In my case, my 14 months in Mexico apparently made me forget the importance of such pre-trip preparation.

 TIME TO DO SOME MORE RESEARCH